wojciechpolak/glifestream/INSTALL.md

   stop the stuck fetch, so it keeps running in the background, but it can no longer change the service's status or schedule.

+Run one worker per installation.
+While it runs, the worker holds a lock on a file beside its socket, `WORKER_SOCKET` plus `.lock`, and a second worker started against the same socket exits with an error.

 Magic Link SSO settings
 -----------------------